 Other proprietary (or “jumbo”) reverse mortgage products are also available, but they’re typically designed for homeowners with home values north of $1 million.
 What we’ll cover here is relevant only to the HECM.
 Other reverse mortgage products could work differently.

-What Happens to a Reverse Mortgage After Death?
+What Happens to a Reverse Mortgage After the Borrowers Pass Away?

 Note that the following applies to HECM reverse mortgages with case numbers after August 4, 2014.
 There may be some slight variations in the treatment of HECMs originated before August 4, 2014 (mainly with regard to non-borrowing spouses).